Academic and Instructional Technology Services

 - Teaching, Learning and Innovative Technologies Center (LT&ITC)

 Sometimes the existing computer software cannot address a user request without special programming.
 The Systems Analysts assist with the development of custom software for test and evaluation scanning, surveys, databases and more.

-Instructors may get not only test scores but also a wide range of optional statistics and breakdowns such as the class mean and standard deviation, a separate listing for each different SEX and GRADE combination marked on the student forms, an item analysis that shows a frequency count on each Choice A-E for every question, and a percent correct for each question.
+The Information Technology Division offers optical scanning services for test scoring and survey analysis.
+Statistical analysis and graphical representation of results are available at the instructors' discretion.
+Instructors may get not only test scores but also a wide range of optional statistics and breakdowns such as the class mean and standard deviation, a separate listing for different combinations marked on the student forms, an item analysis that shows a frequency count on each Choice A-E for every question, and a percent correct for each question.

 Throughout the year, a wide variety of workshops are offered to assist faculty and staff with the use of the available hardware and software resources at MTSU.
 Special request seminars for classroom enhancement are also provided.